 CON 102.
-FROM STUDENT TO PROFESSIONAL: JOB SEARCH STRATEGIES/ONE CREDIT

-Elective credit.
-This course is a one-credit junior and senior level course designed to provide students with the necessary tools for their job search.
+FROM STUDENT TO PROFESSIONAL: JOB SEARCH STRATEGIES/ONE CREDIT senior level course designed to provide students with the necessary tools for their job search.
 Topics include interviewing, resume writing, and transitioning to professional life.
 Students will develop a resume and other job correspondence, explore successful interview techniques, identify transferable liberal arts skills and learn basic job-search strategies as well as prepare for transitioning to the world of work.